To find out what type of mortgage you have, check your annual mortgage statement: it shows whether part, or all, of your mortgage is interest‐only.

 If you have any concerns, call us on 0800 121 6353.
 We can talk through any concerns you have and, where appropriate, book an appointment with a qualified mortgage advisor to recommend a solution.

-Endowment policy linked to interest-only policy
+Endowment policy linked to interest-only mortgage

 If you have an endowment policy linked to your interest-only mortgage and have concerns about it, call us on 0800 121 6353 .
 We can't give investment advice but we can talk through any concerns you have and, where appropriate, book an appointment with a qualified mortgage advisor to recommend a solution.